 1. Layout Top Rail and Pain Upper Walls

-This was my first time learning how to install wainscoting so along the way I’ll tell you some of the things I’d do different next time.
-I started by laying out a rough line where the top rail would be on the wall.
+This was my first time installing board and batten; so along the way I’ll tell you some of the things I’d do different next time.
+I started by laying out a rough line where the top horizontal rail would be on the wall.
 I went with a 36” high rail and they say the general rule of thumb for low wainscoting is ⅓ the wall height.

 We definitely needed to add some color and get rid of the contractor beige, so I’ll be painting the whole room a nice blue-green.
 Firstly I cut in and rolled the room everywhere except below where I marked my line for the wainscoting.
 I used a small 6” roller with a ⅜” nap to roll because it was such a small area.